freewebsitevoice/freewebsitevoice.github.io/_pages/disclaimer.md

 - Any interactions with third-party websites or employers are at your own risk.

 ### 4. Limitation of Liability
-- **US Jobs** is not liable for any losses, damages, or inconveniences resulting from the use of the information provided on our website.
+- **freewebsitevoice** is not liable for any losses, damages, or inconveniences resulting from the use of the information provided on our website.
 - We do not guarantee job placement, employment success, or the legitimacy of any job listing.

 ### 5. User Responsibility